Tipping points in the climate system: Permafrost thaw

-Atlantic Meridional Overturning Circulation
+Tipping points related to ocean current collapse

+Atlantic meridional overturning circulation (AMOC)

-The Atlantic Meridional Overturning Circulation (AMOC), also known as the Gulf Stream System, is a large system of ocean currents.
+The Atlantic meridional overturning circulation (AMOC), also known as the Gulf Stream System, is a large system of ocean currents.
 It is driven by differences in the density of water; colder and more salty water is heavier than warmer fresh water.
 The AMOC acts as a conveyor belt, sending warm surface water from the tropics north, and carrying cold fresh water back south.
 As warm water flows northwards, some evaporates which increases salinity.
 It also cools when it is exposed to cooler air.
 Cold, salty water is more dense and slowly begins to sink.
 Several kilometres below the surface, cold, dense water begins to move south.
 Increased rainfall and the melting of ice due to global warming dilutes the salty surface water, and warming further decreases its density.
 The lighter water is less able to sink, slowing down the circulation.

 Theory, simplified models, and reconstructions of abrupt changes in the past suggest the AMOC has a tipping point.
 If freshwater input from melting glaciers reaches a certain threshold, it could collapse into a state of reduced flow.
 Even after melting stops, the AMOC may not return to its current state.
 It is unlikely that the AMOC will tip in the 21st century, but it may do so before 2300 if greenhouse gas emissions are very high.
 A weakening of 24% to 39% is expected depending on greenhouse emissions, even without tipping behaviour.
 If the AMOC does shut down, a new stable state could emerge that lasts for thousands of years, possibly triggering other tipping points.

-In 2021, a study which used a "primitive" finite-difference ocean model estimated that AMOC collapse could be invoked by a sufficiently fast increase in ice melt even if it never reached the common thresholds for tipping obtained from slower change.
+In 2021, a study which used a primitive finite-difference ocean model estimated that AMOC collapse could be invoked by a sufficiently fast increase in ice melt even if it never reached the common thresholds for tipping obtained from slower change.
 Thus, it implied that the AMOC collapse is more likely than what is usually estimated by the complex and large-scale climate models.
 Another 2021 study found early-warning signals in a set of AMOC indices, suggesting that the AMOC may be close to tipping.
-However, it was contradicted by another study published in the same journal the following year, which found a "largely stable" AMOC which had so far not been affected by climate change beyond its own natural variability.
+However, it was contradicted by another study published in the same journal the following year, which found a largely stable AMOC which had so far not been affected by climate change beyond its own natural variability.
 Two more studies published in 2022 have also suggested that the modelling approaches commonly used to evaluate AMOC appear to overestimate the risk of its collapse.
+In October 2024, 44 climate scientists published an open letter, claiming that according to scientific studies in the past few years, the risk of AMOC collapse has been greatly underestimated, it can occur in the next few decades, with devastating impacts especially for Nordic countries.
+An August 2025 study concluded that the collapse of AMOC could start as early as the 2060s.